reversesigh/alter_desktop/README.md

 # ALTER_desktop
 Unofficial Nativefier desktop app for [ALTER](https://altermail.live/) private messaging service.
 Currently only supported for linux-x64

+Use at your own risk at the moment - as there are some oddities with npm that need resolved still.
+Consider this very alpha.
 ____________________

 #### 1. Install npm